Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Conclusion

 We propose an iterative negotiation and oversight framework that enables coordination among self-interested agents while safeguarding system-level performance through taxation-like intervention.
 We establish theoretical guarantees of finite-round convergence and derive explicit bounds linking the level of central intervention to both convergence rate and system efficiency.
 These results provide practical guidance for a central coordinator in selecting the intervention level to balance convergence speed, efficiency, and fairness.

 To validate the framework, we developed a decentralized variant of the \textit{collaborative trajectory options program} (CTOP)—a traffic management initiative currently implemented in the United States national airspace system—and evaluated it in a realistic sector-level coordination scenario.
 Simulation results confirm that the framework converges in all cases and that adjusting the intervention level effectively regulates the convergence rate, efficiency, and fairness.
-The oversight does not directly optimize the system but implicitly guides agents toward coordinated behavior, thereby preserving autonomy while maintaining system-level safety.
-Overall, the results demonstrate a practical pathway for realizing noncooperative, decentralized air traffic management.
+The oversight does not directly optimize the system but implicitly guides agents toward coordinated behavior, thereby \fix{preserving decentralized negotiation while correcting system-level deviations through limited regulatory guidance}.
+Overall, the results demonstrate a practical pathway for decentralized coordination in air traffic management.

-The same principle can be generalized to other multi-agent systems that require reliable noncooperative coordination beyond air traffic management.
-Future work may focus on tightening the theoretical bounds, extending the framework to multi-asset trading schemes, and developing decentralized safeguard mechanisms that ensure fairness and efficiency without centralized oversight or taxation.
+The same principle can also be generalized beyond air traffic management to other multi-agent systems that require reliable \fix{coordination among self-interested agents under limited oversight}.
+Future work may focus on tightening the theoretical bounds, extending the framework to multi-asset trading schemes, and developing decentralized safeguard mechanisms that ensure fairness and efficiency with reduced reliance on centralized oversight or taxation. \fix{Additional directions include dynamic reserve design, robustness against malicious or non-compliant agents, event-triggered or rolling-horizon operation under changing weather and capacity conditions, and faster candidate-generation methods for large-scale deployment.}